SagarDhandare/SagarDhandare/README.md

 ### Hi there 👋
-### I'm Sagar Dhandare a Mathematics student and an aspiring data scientist.✌️
+### I'm Sagar Dhandare a student and an aspiring data scientist.✌️
+##### Currently persuing my Master Degree in  Mathematics from S.G.B.A.U., Amravati.

 - ⚽️ Hobbies: Sports (Cricket, Badminton), Playing videogames.
 - 🔭 I’m currently working on Machine Learning Projects.